waldyjoe/waldyjoe.github.io/_pages/publication.md

 <pre>@inproceedings{LiuAAMAS19,
-  author    = {Minghua Liu and Hang Ma and Jiaoyang Li and Sven Koenig}, title     = {Task and Path Planning for Multi-Agent Pickup and Delivery}, booktitle = {Proceedings of the 18th International Joint Conference on Autonomous Agents and MultiAgent Systems (AAMAS)}, pages     = {1152--1160}, year      = {2019}
+  author    = {Minghua Liu and Hang Ma and Jiaoyang Li and Sven Koenig}, title     = {Task and Path Planning for Multi-Agent Pickup and Delivery}, booktitle = {Proceedings of the 18th International Joint Conference on Autonomous Agents and Multiagent Systems (AAMAS)}, pages     = {1152--1160}, year      = {2019}
 }